DanielBelovol/ThumbnailTester/README.md

 ---

-Certainly!
-Here's the English version of the `ThumbnailData` description for your documentation:

----

 ### `ThumbnailData`

 Represents the overall thumbnail test data.
 Contains information about the video, associated image options, test configuration, and the user who initiated the test.